Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

 ---
-title: How to add the Doughnet Chart in React JS application and Customize the Tooltip Message?
+title: How to include the Doughnet Chart in React JS application and Customize the Tooltip Message?
 date: "2021-11-06T03:00:00.284Z"
-description: Would you like to know how to add the Doughnet Chart in React JS application and customize the tooltip message...
+description: Do you want to know how to include the [Doughnet](http://reactchartjs.github.io/react-chartjs-2/#/doughnut) Chart in a React JS application and customise the tooltip message?...
 thumb: Chart.jpg
 tags: ["React JS"]
 ---
 <div class="photo-details">Photo by <a href="https://unsplash.com/@firmbee?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Firmbee.com</a> on <a href="https://unsplash.com/s/photos/chart?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></div>

-Would you like to know how to add the [Doughnet](http://reactchartjs.github.io/react-chartjs-2/#/doughnut) Chart in React JS application and customize the tooltip message?
-Let's explore the steps.
+Do you want to know how to include the [Doughnet](http://reactchartjs.github.io/react-chartjs-2/#/doughnut) Chart in a React JS application and customise the tooltip message?
+Let's go over the steps.

 ## Step 1: Create the react application